thinkstack-co/terraform-modules/modules/aws/directory_service_microsoftad/README.md

 Directory Services MicrosoftAD Module
 =====================================

 This module sets up the MicrosoftAD within AWS Directory Services.
 This can later be used to domain join instances or run your entire domain off of.
+This includes a Microsoft Active Directory which requires AD management software in order to manage.

 # Usage
     module "ad_connector" {